askorama/orama/README.md

   .catch(console.error)
 ```

-Note that only main methods are supported so for internals, stemmer and other supported exports you still have to use `await import`.
+Note that only main methods are supported so for internals and other supported exports you still have to use `await import`.

 #### Use requireLyra with callbacks